Configuring On-premises to Cloud Transformation

 - Cluster: Syntax validation is performed on queries transformed by the LeapLogic Core transformation engine.

-- Intercept: To convert large-sized SQLs and procedural code.
+- Code Llama 34B, GPTQ 4-bit quantized Model (Hugging Face): To convert large-sized SQLs and procedural code.

-- The first helper model (same as the base model) validates the queries transformed by the base model.
-If it claims any queries are incorrectly transformed, it suggests updated queries.
+- The first Review model validates the queries transformed by the LeapLogic Core engine and the Transformer model.
+It validates the transformed queries syntactically, excluding any procedural logic.
+If any queries are identified as incorrectly transformed, it suggests updated queries.

-- Then, the updated queries are passed to the next Helper model, which validates them and suggests corrections if required.
+- The updated queries are then passed to the next Review model, which validates them and suggests corrections, if required.

-- This process continues through all configured helper models until the queries are validated successfully.
+- This process continues through all configured Review models until the queries are successfully validated, and the optimized queries are generated.

 This validation process ensures higher accuracy, better performance, and more efficient transformation.

-To access this intelligent modernization feature (LeapFusion), ensure that your account has the manager and llexpress_executor roles.
+To access this intelligent modernization feature (AI Augmentation), ensure that your account has the manager and llexpress_executor roles.

 To view the detailed steps for assigning manager and llexpress_executor roles to your account, click here.